Skip to main content

 Employment at AACAP

-AACAP offers great benefits and provides a congenial working atmosphere, good healthcare benefits, and a convenient location in the Cathedral Heights area of Northwest Washington, DC.
-To apply for a position at AACAP, please submit your resume stating desired salary to jobs@aacap.org.
-Resumes without salary requirements will not be considered.
+AACAP provides a congenial working atmosphere, good healthcare benefits, and a convenient location in the Cathedral Heights area of Northwest Washington, DC.
+If you are looking for an opportunity to work with a team dedicated to improving the lives of children and families, please submit your resume stating desired salary to jobs@aacap.org.

 Department: Government Affairs and Clinical Practice